 For someone who likes to travel, I really have no grasp on the concept of packing light.
-I own a travel backpacker’s backpack which is still brand new and unused 3 years later.
-I always have to check a bag thanks to my drone which along with its batteries and my cameras gobble up my entire allowance of carry-on baggage, so I take this as an excuse to sometimes load up my checked bag with nearly the full 50 lbs of allowed weight.
+I own a backpacking backpack which is still brand new, and unused 3 years later.
+At the airport I always have to check a bag (thanks to my drone which along with its batteries, and my cameras gobble up my entire allowance of carry-on baggage) so I take this as an excuse to load up a checked bag with nearly the full 50 lbs of allowed weight.
 Ugh.

 The thing is that I rarely pack anything that I don’t use, and I travel to other countries as prepared as if I was going to… Antarctica.
-So you cannot imagine how obsessively I chose what to pack to actually go to the coldest, most isolated continent on Earth.
+So you can imagine how obsessively I packed to actually go to the coldest, most isolated continent on Earth.

 The most important thing I had to consider was what clothes to pack.
-I live in winter-less Southern California and only occasionally visit cold weather when making trips to New York or to go snowboarding.
+I live in winter-less Southern California and only occasionally visit cold weather when making trips to mountains or New York.
 I get cold easily, even in mild temperatures, so I knew I needed the most practical and effective cold weather clothing.
 I read several blogs, product comparisons and reviews, and learned that the best way to dress for cold weather is to wear layers.
-Not just layers, but the most effective layers.
-I am not a big fan of techy outdoor clothing, and have avoided buying zip-off pants and nerdy fleece sweatshirts and puffy vests at all costs (ever since my college days in Eugene, Oregon where a Columbia jacket and Nalgene water bottle were every OTHER student’s fashion staples).
-As a result of avoiding “outdoors” clothes I have had to pack way more in the past, because 2-3 layers have not done their job to keep me warm, and my under-layers were not anti-microbial and got sweaty and/or stinky after just one wear.
-For this trip I gave in and became the outdoorsy nerd I have so long fought to not become, and I have to say that I was very warm and happy.
+Not just layers, but layers of the right materials.
+I am not a big fan of technical outdoor clothing, and have avoided buying zip-off pants and nerdy fleece sweatshirts and puffy vests at all costs (ever since my college days in Eugene, Oregon where a Columbia jacket and Nalgene water bottle were every OTHER student’s fashion staples).
+As a result of avoiding “outdoors” clothes I have had to pack way more in the past, because 2-3 layers have not done their job to keep me warm, and my under-layers were not moisture-wicking or anti-microbial and got sweaty after just one wear.
+For this trip I gave in and dressed as the outdoorswoman I have so long fought to not become— and I have to say that I was very warm and happy.
 The brands I most recommend are Patagonia (they have an awesome lifetime warranty and great products), Icebreaker (a better brand than Smartwool for everything merino wool), and Uniqlo (for really affordable “Heattech” pants and undershirts.
 They’re not anti-microbial merino wool, but they’re cheap!)

 When I visited: Late summer, from late February to early March